Emperor Meiji: Consolidation of power

-On 19 September 1868, the Emperor announced the name of the city of Edo was to be changed to Tokyo, meaning "eastern capital".
+On 19 September 1868, Mutsuhito changed the name of the city of Edo to Tokyo, meaning "eastern capital".
 He was formally crowned in Kyoto on 15 October (a ceremony which had been postponed from the previous year due to the civil unrest).
-Shortly before the coronation, he announced that the new era, or nengō, would be called Meiji or "enlightened rule".
-Heretofore the nengō had often been changed multiple times in an Emperor's reign; from now on, it was announced, there would only be one nengō per reign.
+Shortly before the coronation, he introduced a new nengō (era) called Meiji ("enlightened rule").
+Heretofore the nengō had often been changed multiple times in an emperor's reign; from now on there would only be one nengō per reign.

-Soon after his coronation, the Emperor journeyed to Tokyo by road, visiting it for the first time.
+Soon after his coronation, the emperor journeyed to Tokyo by road, visiting it for the first time.
 He arrived in late November and began an extended stay by distributing sake among the population.
 The population of Tokyo was eager for an Imperial visit.
 Tokyo had been the site of the shōgun's court and the city's population feared that with the abolition of the shogunate, the city might fall into decline.
 It would not be until 1889 that a final decision was made to move the capital to Tokyo.
-While in Tokyo, the Emperor boarded a Japanese naval vessel for the first time, and the following day gave instructions for studies to see how Japan's navy could be strengthened.
-Soon after his return to Kyoto, a rescript was issued in the Emperor's name (but most likely written by court officials).
+While in Tokyo, the emperor boarded a Japanese naval vessel for the first time, and the following day gave instructions for studies to see how Japan's navy could be strengthened.
+Soon after his return to Kyoto, a rescript was issued in the emperor's name (but most likely written by court officials).
 It indicated his intent to be involved in government affairs.
 And indeed he attended cabinet meetings and innumerable other government functions, though rarely speaking, almost until the day of his death.